keenebrogan/Synthetic-Patients/README.md

 **Goals**
 1. Find quality data sets
-  a.
-Patient data (not population data) with multiple biometric measurements
+* Patient data (not population data) with multiple biometric measurements

 2. Create synthetic data
-  a.
-Apply multiple ML techniques for data
+* Apply multiple ML techniques for data

 3. Validate data
-  a.
-Confirm characteristics of parent data, compare ML techniques used
+* Confirm characteristics of parent data, compare ML techniques used

 4. Evaluate Data
-  a.
-Actually use data for tasks such as classification and observe performance
+* Actually use data for tasks such as classification and observe performance